picodotdev/alis/README.md

 Recomendations](https://wiki.archlinux.org/index.php/General_recommendations), later
 compare those commands with the commands of this script.

 For new features, improvements and bugs fill an issue in GitHub or make a pull request.
-You can test it in a VirtualBox virtual machine (recommended) before run it in real hardware.
+You can test it in a VirtualBox virtual machine (strongly recommended) before run it in real hardware.
 If you test it in real hardware please send me an email to pico.dev@gmail.com with the machine description and tell me if something goes wrong or all works fine.
 [Pull request](https://github.com/picodotdev/alis/pulls) and [new feature request](https://github.com/picodotdev/alis/issues) are welcome!

 **Warning!
 This script deletes all partitions of the persistent storage**